Today’s budget is from Jo who blogs at Indiana Jo on her Mexico road trip.

 Where did you go?

-Briefly, what was your itinerary?
+Briefly, what was your itinerary for your Mexico Road Trip?

 I crossed the border by foot from San Diego in California to Tijuana where I picked up a rental car.
-I stopped at Ensenada, Guerrero Negro, Loreto, La Paz, Todos Santos and Los Cabos.
+I stopped at Ensenada, Guerrero Negro, Loreto, La Paz, Todos Santos, and Los Cabos.

 How much money did you spend overall?